Pasanpr/pasanpremaratne.com/content/posts/2020-02-01-SwiftUI-Prerequisites-Key-Paths.md

 let name = person[keyPath: nameKeyPath] // "Jane Appleseed"
 ```

-You'll notice that we're using a `keyPath` label inside the subscript; this is to make it distinct from regular subscripting.
+You'll notice that I'm using a `keyPath` label inside the subscript; this is to make it distinct from regular subscripting.
 Key path subscript syntax can also be used to set values.

 ```swift
 let ageKeyPath = \Person.age